hguerrero/kong-event-gw-examples/examples/04-topic-filter/README.md

 1. Topics not appearing with prefix:
    - Verify the proxy configuration is loaded correctly
    - Ensure you're connecting through the proxy port (19092)
-   - Check if topic rewrite rules are correctly configured
+   - Check if topic filter rules are correctly configured

 2. Cannot access original topic names:
    - This is expected - always use unprefixed names through the proxy